barracudafc/TopBarUI/README.md

 # TopBarUI
-Welcome to TopBarUI v 0.0.1
+Welcome to TopBarUI 0.0.1v
 This is a simple project to create a simple TopBarTool like that of iphone 'Dynamic Island'.

 sorry for my code :-)

 I'm learning...

+# Requirements

+`pip install PyQt5 `